 Select the Right Data Quality Tools

 Manually checking thousands of records to verify quality is next to impossible.
 You need to integrate a data verification tool with your Salesforce database to automate the process.
 There are numerous tools available in the market.
-To find the best tool for your organization, make sure it can be integrated directly with salesforce and can verify your data against reliable, third-party databases.
+To find the best tool for your organisation, make sure it can be integrated directly with Salesforce and can verify your data against reliable, third-party databases.
 It should ideally be able to address all data quality issues and not just highlight existing issues but take measures to correct and enrich the data.
 For example, if an address is flagged with an outdated street name or a missing pin code, the tool chosen should be able to correct the street name to its current name and add the pin code.

 Finding the right data quality tool can increase trust in your Salesforce cloud and help save money in the long run.
 Remember, issues that are ignored never go away, they only grow bigger.
-So take action now.
+So, take action now.